SarthakMakhija/tech-lessons/_posts/2023-02-25-bloom-filter.md

 > BadgerDB is an embeddable, persistent and fast key-value (KV) database written in pure Go.
 Badger’s design is a combination of an LSM tree[^2] with a value log and is based on a paper titled [WiscKey: Separating Keys from Values in SSD-conscious Storage](https://www.usenix.org/system/files/conference/fast16/fast16-papers-lu.pdf)

 A log-structured merge tree (LSM tree) is a storage engine data structure typically used when dealing with write-heavy workloads.
 The write path is optimized by performing sequential writes on disk.
 In order to perform sequential writes on disk, the LSM tree buffers the data in memory and then flushes to disk once the in-memory buffer is full.
 In order to ensure the durability of the data, every write is first added to a WAL (write-ahead log) file before updating the in-memory buffer.
 The in-memory buffer is called the memtable.
-After the memtable is full, it is converted to SSTable and flushed to disk.
+After the memtable is full, it is converted to SSTable (sorted string table) and flushed to disk.

 Every `get(key)` operation first queries the in-memory memtable(s) to see if the value for the given key exists in memory.
 If not, the `get(key)` operation attempts to retrieve the value from SSTables (disk-based structures).